facebook/hhvm/README.md

 * [Issue Tracker](http://github.com/facebook/hiphop-php/issues)

 ## Required Packages

+The latest information is available on the [wiki](http://wiki.github.com/facebook/hiphop-php/building-and-installing)

 * cmake *2.6 is the minimum version*
 * g++/gcc *4.1 is the minimum version*
 * Boost *1.37 is the minimum version*